Nico Siragusa: Indianapolis Colts

 On June 4, 2019, Siragusa signed with the Indianapolis Colts.
 He was waived on July 24, 2019.

 Buffalo Bills

 On August 1, 2019, Siragusa signed with the Buffalo Bills, but was waived nine days later.

 Los Angeles Wildcats

-Siragusa was drafted in the 6th round in phase two in the 2020 XFL Draft by the Los Angeles Wildcats.
+Siragusa was drafted by the Los Angeles Wildcats of the XFL in the 6th round in phase two of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Personal life

 Despite his surname and the team that drafted him, Nico is not related to former Ravens defensive tackle Tony Siragusa.
 His parents are Ramon and Dianne Siragusa.